 The ERF system is the official file for all dockets considered by the Commission.
 Use the ERF system to post all confidential and non-confidential application materials, including all materials provided to DNR.
 No joint application materials should be provided separately to DNR through the DNR's E-Permitting site, unless specifically requested to do so, but should be posted to ERF.
+Items submitted in native formats, such as ESRI ArcGIS data, Microsoft Excel tables, Microsoft Word versions, modeling, etc. should be documented in a letter filed on ERF.
 Instructions for submitting documents to the ERF system can be found on the PSC website.
 Search for "ERF Policy/Procedure" on the PSC Homepage search bar for the current instructions.

-Coordinate with PSC2 and DNR3 to electronically submit the following:
+Coordinate with PSC2 and DNR3 to electronically submit the following4:

-- The entire non-confidential portion of the application in Adobe Acrobat (.pdf) format. - Microsoft Excel versions of tables. - GIS data that support all maps submitted in the application and/or requested in these filing requirements.4 Only provide shapefiles.
-Do not provide geodatabases or aerial imagery raster data.

-File with PSC Records Management, using confidential material handling procedures, electronic versions of confidential portions of the application including spreadsheets, NHI unredacted materials, etc., as described in the PSC ERF Filing Policy/Procedures guide.5
+- The entire non-confidential portion of the application in Adobe Acrobat (.pdf) format. - Microsoft Word versions of the text portion of the application. - Microsoft Excel versions of tables. - ESRI ArcGIS data with any corresponding layer files (.lyr) for all maps submitted in the application and/or requested in these filing requirements.^{5,6} - File with PSC Records Management, using confidential material handling procedures, electronic versions of confidential portions of the application including spreadsheets, NHI unredacted materials, etc., as described in the PSC ERF Filing Policy/Procedures guide.7